-From Surviving to Thriving
+Osprey: From Surviving to Thriving

-Osprey were once abundant along the New Jersey coast, their six-foot wingspans easy to spot as they soared in the skies and dove to pluck fish from the water.
+Osprey, also known as fish hawks, were once abundant along the New Jersey coast, their six-foot wingspans easy to spot as they soared in the skies and dove to pluck fish from the water.
 But even with sharp talons and a reversible toe, osprey could not keep a foothold in the region when DDT pesticide came into use for insect control.
 A diet of DDT-laced fish stunted osprey reproduction, causing their eggshells to become thinner and decimating their numbers.

 By 1974, with fewer than 50 nests in the state, osprey landed firmly on the New Jersey endangered species list.

 The use of DDT was banned, and osprey populations slowly started increasing.
-Conservation groups erected platforms to encourage nesting in marshy habitats where development replaced tree lines, and the osprey caught on—by the mid-1980’s there were over 200 healthy pairs nesting here.
+Conservation groups erected platforms to encourage nesting in marshy habitats where development replaced tree lines, and the osprey caught on—by the mid-1980s there were more than 200 healthy pairs nesting here.

 Healthy Lands, Healthy Osprey

-Osprey remain a priority for The Nature Conservancy in New Jersey.
-We’re marking our seventeenth year of stewarding osprey habitat and maintaining and monitoring osprey nesting platforms in Cape May and Cumberland counties as part of PSEG’s Estuary Enhancement Program.
-Since 1994, that initiative has restored, enhanced, and/or preserved more than 20,000 acres of salt marsh and adjacent lands to vital, healthy habitat for fish and wildlife.
+Today, we know we must conserve and restore land at an unprecedented scale—for the benefit of people, wildlife and our climate.
+Ospreys remain a priority for TNC in New Jersey.
+For two decades we’ve been stewarding osprey habitat and maintaining and monitoring osprey nesting platforms in Cape May and Cumberland counties as part of PSEG’s Estuary Enhancement Program.
+Since 1994, that initiative has restored, enhanced and/or preserved more than 20,000 acres of salt marsh and adjacent lands to vital, healthy habitat for fish and wildlife.